saprative/pyalgotrader/README.md

 # PyAlgoTrader
-PyAlgoTrader is python based Algo Trading System (ATS ) for Indian retail investers that is open source, customizable, simple and production ready.
+PyAlgoTrader is python based Algo Trading System (ATS ) which is open source, it helps you write your Algo Trading logic once and run in on all brokers.

+# What is Algo Trading ?
+Algo Trading is the process of automating your Trading strategies by writing code.

 ## Installation
 1. Install Python in your PC